 - Information and referral — Information designed to help you become familiar with and access the range of services available through the FRS.

 You can visit, call or log on to one of the FRS access points listed below.
 Regardless of your service branch or geographic location, you will have access to helpful support and resources.
 If the access point you choose does not have what you need, simply request help finding it.
 Family Readiness System access points include:

 Installation-based Military and Family Support Centers are a one-stop-shop for family readiness information and services.
 Centers are open to all service members and their families, regardless of the service member’s branch.
 Find your local installation's center by visiting MilitaryINSTALLATIONS or the links below.
 Each branch of service uses a service-unique name for this access point:

 Reserve Component Family Programs

-Non-military, community organizations that support military families are also considered a part of the FRS, as they play a key role in providing the services you need for everyday life.
-A listing of federal and civilian partners that are officially recognized by the Department of Defense is available online.
-Your local access points (Military and Family Support Center, Guard and Reserve Component Family Program, MOS, and JFSAP) can also connect you to other approved partners offering services in your local community.
+Non-military community organizations that support military families are also considered a part of the FRS, as they play a key role in providing the services you need for everyday life.
+A listing of federal and civilian providers that are officially recognized by the Department of Defense is available online.
+Your local access points (Military and Family Support Center, National Guard and Reserve Component Family Program, and Military OneSource) can also connect you to other approved providers offering services in your local community.